National Lung Cancer Screening Program

 What is Involved in the Screening Process?

-1. Get a referral from your GP or specialist for a low-dose CT scan of the chest (LDCT).
+1. Get a referral from your GP or healthcare provider for a low-dose CT (LDCT) chest scan.

 Why Book a Lung Cancer Screening with GXU?